 CDI 2014 Advance Year Work in Paris, AR

-- Our work in Paris has included three community forums, one held in September, October, and November.
+Our work in Paris has included three community forums, one held in September, October, and November.
 At these forums, the community identified core values and a vision for the group’s efforts; community action groups were organized; and the community action groups worked through the Breakthrough Solutions Action Process.
-Currently, the community action groups are moving forward to improve community education, community branding, and quality of life efforts.
-The Center will continue to work with Paris, AR in 2015.
+Currently, the action groups are moving forward to improve community education, community branding, and quality of life efforts.